 The General Practice Rural Incentives Program (GPRIP) - Flexible Payment System (FPS) aims to encourage medical practitioners to relocate and practise medicine in rural communities.

 Changes to GPRIP

-From 1 July 2015, the GPRIP moved to the new Modified Monash Model (MMM) remoteness area classification system to more effectively target financial incentives to doctors working in areas that experience greater difficulty attracting and retaining general practitioners.
+From 1 July 2015, the GPRIP moved to the new Modified Monash Model (MMM) remoteness area classification system to more effectively target doctors working in areas that experience greater difficulty attracting and retaining medical practitioners.

-The map locator to determine the MM category of locations can be access on Doctor Connect.
+The map locator to determine the MMM category of locations can be accessed on the Doctor Connect website.